 Absences are permitted for the following reasons:

 - Degree recital (for recital-owner on day of degree recital only.
 Other players in your recital are NOT excused from rehearsal that day.)
-Please DO NOT schedule your dress rehearsal or recital during a Philharmonia rehearsal or on the day of a Philharmonia/NMNH Concert
+Please DO NOT schedule your dress rehearsal or recital during a Yale Philharmonia rehearsal or on the day of a Yale Philharmonia/NMNH concert

-- Leave of absence approved by the office of the Deputy Dean
+- Leave of absence approved by the Deputy Dean’s Office

 - Illness or emergency: you must CALL the manager at least 2 hours before the rehearsal if you are ill.
 You may be asked to submit a doctor’s note when you return or your absence may not be excused

 Wind, brass, percussion, and harp players only: for any type of absence, you must arrange for a substitute to prepare and cover your part, and provide their name to the manager.